grgbr/enbox/sphinx/main.rst

 drop-supp-attr
 **************

-Within the context of a `ids-attr`_ statement, specify wether to drop
+Within the context of a `top-ids`_ statement, specify wether to drop
 |supplementary groups| from the group access list or not.

 .. rubric:: Syntax